rayros25/jumbohack2024/README.md

 Raymond Rosales, Aria Yang, Spencer Goss, Matthew Wong, Andrew Lin

 ## HOW TO USE
-Download the `jumbohack2024-1.0-dists` directory and extract the archive appropriate to your operating system.
+Download the builds from [this Google drive folder](https://drive.google.com/drive/folders/1CYky2PScKZI3hnwMexCijFYCusYweW71?usp=sharing) and extract the archive appropriate to your operating system.
 For Windows, simply enter the extracted folder and click `jumbohack2024.exe`.
 For MacOS, simply launch the extracted app.
 For Linux, simply enter the extracted folder and execute the script `jumbohack2024.sh`.

 ## Visual Novel
 This visual novel aims to entertain and educate about invasive species.